gesundelehre/gesundelehre_translate/content/static/zeugen-jehovas/die-wachturmgesellschaft.md

 In THE WATCHTOWER, 4-1-83, p.
 31, the Society addresses Johannes Greber, his involvement in spiritism and his demon-inspired New Testament translation.
 In that article, they imply from the foreword of his 1980 edition of his N. T., that they just learned about his involvement in spiritism.
 Is this the truth or just another deception?

 The truth is, The _Watchtower Bible and Tract Society_ knew about Johannes Greber and his demon-inspired New Testament since 1956\.
 This is evident from their expose of him and his translation of the New Testament (THE WATCHTOWER, 2-15-56, pp. 110,111).
 However, The _Watchtower Bible and Tract Society_ quoted his demon-produced New Testament for backing of their own literature (and **[Jehovah's Witness Bible](http://gesundelehre.tk/forwarder.php?url=http://www.evangelicaloutreach.org/nwt.html)**) numerous times AFTER 1956 (The Word, Who is He?--According to John, 1962 ed., p.
 5; Aid to Bible Understanding, 1971 ed., pp. 1134,1669; Make Sure of All Things, 1965 ed., p.
 489; THE WATCHTOWER, 9-15-62, p.
 554; THE WATCHTOWER, 10-15-75, p.
 640; THE WATCHTOWER, 4-15-76, p.
 231).
-Do you think it was proper for The _Watchtower Bible and Tract Society_ to do this? _____YES _____ NO.
+Do you think it was proper for The _Watchtower Bible and Tract Society_ to do this? _____JA _____ NO.

 ![Watchtower bible and tract Society False Prophet](../files/pictures/a-colorb.gif)